SYSTEMIC LUPUS ERYTHEMATOSUS OVERVIEW

 Problems with sleep are usually treated with medicine, and an exercise program can improve energy levels.
 (See 'Exercise' below.)

-Weight changes — Systemic lupus erythematosus can lead to both weight loss and weight gain.
+Weight changes — SLE can lead to both weight loss and weight gain.
 Unintentional weight loss is often due to:

 Weight gain is usually due to one of two factors:

-Fever — Most people with systemic lupus erythematosus have fevers.
+Fever — Most people with SLE have fevers.
 Fever is defined as a temperature over 100°F (37.8°C).
 Fever related to active lupus usually responds to nonsteroidal antiinflammatory drugs (NSAIDs) (eg, naproxen, ibuprofen) and/or acetaminophen.
 If fever does not improve with these treatments, call your healthcare provider.

-Specific organ symptoms — Systemic lupus erythematosus can affect many organs of the body and can result in a variety of symptoms.
+Specific organ symptoms — SLE can affect many organs of the body and can result in a variety of symptoms.

 Joint pain and stiffness — Joint pain and stiffness occur in almost all patients with lupus, and these are often the earliest symptom of lupus.
 The pain and stiffness tends to move from one part of the body to another and does not usually affect both sides of the body in the same way.
 Only a few joints are affected at any time.
 (See "Musculoskeletal manifestations of systemic lupus erythematosus".)
 Typical joints include the fingers, wrists, and knees.
 Joints may be swollen and warm (“arthritis”).

-Skin changes — Most people with systemic lupus erythematosus have skin abnormalities at some time.
-The most common is a rash, known as the butterfly rash; this appears as redness over the cheeks and nose after being in the sun (picture 1).
+Skin changes — Most people with SLE have skin abnormalities at some time.
+The most common is a rash, known as the “butterfly rash”; this appears as redness over the cheeks and nose after being in the sun (picture 1).
 The rash usually lasts only a few days but often comes back.
 (See "Mucocutaneous manifestations of systemic lupus erythematosus".)

 Some people develop circular patches of raised, scaly skin (called discoid lesions), which have a tendency to scar (picture 2).
 Hair loss (alopecia) is common, but baldness is not.
 Many people develop ulcers in the mouth, which are usually painless.